bobbyjim/x16-corewar/README.md

      SPL A B   ; Add A to the process queue.

-Even though there are 16 opcodes, two are aliases, so in reality there are only 14 slots used.
-This means there are still two unused opcode slots.
-Suggestions welcome.

-I really didn't want DJN in the opcode inventory.
-I felt it is responsible for making Imps too easy.
-In the end though there is SO MUCH history around this opcode that I decided to leave it in.

-SLT and SNE may be useful.
-I suspect one of them is useful and the other one not.

-FLP is completely silly.
-I may remove it.

-XCH was desired for at least three decades.
+FLP compares the system status word, which is an 8-bit register value that increments and wraps based on instructions executed by all programs.
+Thus it is a completely deterministic value that is nevertheless usable in a pseudo-random context.
+Generally, the more processes that are running, the faster this value "spins".

-SPL, I think, is another mischief maker opcode.
-I've implemented it in a way that is kind of abusable: the process runs the next time its owner gets a time slice.
+SPL is implemented it in a way that is kind of abusable: the process runs the next time its owner gets a time slice.
 On the other hand, a warrior can only have eight running processes, so I think that limitation helps blunt the power of SPL.

 ## Modes